If you’re looking for a Blue Apron review for Canada, the sad news is that the review would read: Coming Soon!

 While they are likely the largest meal kit company in the States – sending out 8 Million meals per month across the country – they haven’t yet made any noise about coming to Canada.
 And with their company having some troubles retaining their US market share, I would hazard a guess that the USA will continue to be their primary focus for the time being.

 That being said, as a podcast addict, three years ago I felt like Blue Apron was basically going to become “the Kleenex of meal kits” where the brand name of Blue Apron would come to replace the word “meal kits” when it came to discussing the overall industry.
 At one point, Blue Apron was spending roughly $150 million per year on online advertising – a larger ad budget than Pepsi!
 Oh – and if you’re wondering where the unique name “Blue Apron” comes from – it’s in reference to the French culinary world where kitchen apprentices wore blue aprons in the kitchen (signifying you don’t have to be an elite chef to cook delicious meals).
+We really wanted to try Blue Apron in Canada, and it’s sad that their meal kits are not available.

 In recent news, Blue Apron just signed a pretty big distribution deal with Costco, where the retailing giant will test drive the meal kits on their shelves.
 This is likely an attempt to fend off competitors like Home Chef working with Walmart, as well as numerous other meal kit entries into the market.
 Perhaps the Costco connection might be beachhead that the company needs to bring Blue Apron into Canada?
 Will its lack of financial success prevent it from further expanding?